microsoft/pxt-arcade/docs/courses/csintro1/orientation/variable-math.md

 ## Student Task 1: Try new values in the equation

-1. starting with the above example
+1. Starting with the above example
 2. Experiment using different numbers in our equation (e.g.  `9 + 2`)
 3. Test at least 3 different equations
 4. Challenge: make longer addition equations so the code calculates the sum of 5 or more numbers.
 If the equation gets too long, then display using "show long text"